 - Chief discomfort is deep, aching pain in the dorsoradial proximal forearm with no motor or sensory symptoms.

 - Localized pain without objective findings.

-- Point of maximal tenderness is present at the site of compression, usually located over the anterior radial neck
+- Point of maximal tenderness is present at the site of compression (4 cm distal to the lateral epicondyle), usually located over the anterior radial neck

 - Pain may be increased by compression of the “mobile wad” and/or resistance to active extension of the middle finger and/or Active wrist extension and forearm supination against resistance